| How to Eliminate Risk in Real Estate Investment!Avoid 12 Common Mistakes Made by Novice Investors and Ensure High Rates of

 your cash flow may cause you to sell the investment before the benefits of

+ownership are ever realized.
 5. Failure to do a Thorough Inspection - Look under every rock!

 Hire a professional inspector.
 Ask the tenants about pest problems,